 Taking afternoon naps is quite a common trait among many seniors.
 It is not necessarily a sign of any kind of problem or issue.
 However, it can be an indication of poor quality or quantity of sleep at night, or underlying mental or physical health issues.
 If naps are the result of boredom, depression, or similar, then it is best to get those conditions treated and corrected.
 Naps can disrupt your sleep rhythms, especially if they are long and late in the afternoon or early evening.
 But provided you have no problem sleeping at night, and no signs or symptoms of underlying health conditions, a short half-hour nap or so during the afternoon is perfectly healthy and normal.

 It’s true that aging means a small decrease in energy levels, and there’s nothing you can directly do about that.
 But much of what older adults perceive as fatigue or having less energy is actually the result of those biologic changes, coupled with numerous lifestyle changes, bad habits, and mental and physical health problems.
 It is entirely possible to remain active, healthy, and with 80% or more of the energy you had when you were younger, even into extreme old age.
 That’s why we all know someone in their 80s or 90s who seems to have more energy and is harder to fatigue than a 30 or 40-year-old.
 That can be you – if you follow healthy habits for aging, and make a conscious effort to live a more active lifestyle, combined with supplements, vitamins, and good medical care.
+Individuals can also think about purchasing B12 injections or other nutrient compounds to help increase energy.
 To your health!

 ALSO READ – How to Stay Healthy with Age